 Cook Inlet Marketing Group, Inc.

-Joe Zimmermann is an owner and director of Cook Inlet Marketing Group, Inc. (Chevron/Denali Express), which owns 12 Chevron Service Stations and Convenience Stores in Anchorage, Eagle River and Palmer.
-He is a University of Alaska (UA) graduate, 1979, with a Bachelor of Technology, Engineering/Management and received his MBA from Pepperdine University in 1983.
+Joe Zimmermann is a co-owner and director of Cook Inlet Marketing Group, Inc. (Chevron/Denali Express), which owns 12 Chevron Service Stations and Convenience Stores in Anchorage, Eagle River and Palmer.
+He is a University of Alaska (UA) graduate, 1979, with a Bachelor of Technology, Engineering/Management, and he received his MBA from Pepperdine University in 1983.
 Over a period of 15 years, he served as an adjunct instructor for the University of Alaska Anchorage’s (UAA) College of Business and Public Policy (CBPP) teaching courses in Organizational Theory and Behavior, Management, Supervision and Marketing.
-Zimmerman’s career included serving as a Marketing Manager for Unocal Corporation and as the Chief Operating Officer for Tryck Nyman Hayes, Inc., a local 70-person Civil Engineering firm.
-He is married to Linda and they have two sons, Eric, a UAA graduate, Air Traffic Controller at Portland Tower, and Navy Reserve Chief Petty Officer, and Colin, a Navy Pilot currently stationed at NAS Patuxent River in Maryland.
+Joe’s career included serving as a Marketing Manager for Unocal Corporation and as the Chief Operating Officer for Tryck Nyman Hayes, Inc., a local 70-person Civil Engineering firm.
+He is married to Linda and they have two sons, Eric, a UAA graduate, an Air Traffic Controller at the Anchorage Tower, and Navy Reserve Senior Chief Petty Officer; and Colin, an Atlas Air pilot, a Navy Reservist, and a former Navy Pilot.